Supply Chain Action Plans (SCAPs)

 The concept of SCAPs was established some years ago in other sectors and proved successful in driving enhanced value and collaborative behaviours into new projects.

-Revitalising exploration and maximising economy recovery of the UKCS is dependent on having a competitive and competent supply chain, which can operate efficiently and innovatively to deliver the services and technologies required to unlock the full potential of the basin.
+Revitalising exploration and ensuring economy recovery of the UKCS is dependent on having a competitive and competent supply chain, which can operate efficiently and innovatively to deliver the services and technologies required to unlock the full potential of the basin.

 A series of workshops were held with industry in 2019 and following these sessions SCAP templates have been created and the current guidelines are being updated with these being published on this website in Q1 2020.
 In the first instance please contact Chris Diggle Christopher.Diggle@ogauthority.co.uk who will be able to provide any and all guidance and assistance.